-Savers – There are 6 Savers thrift stores in the Twin Cities area.
-Every time you donate reusable clothing and household items either to nonprofits or directly to Savers at one of their stores via a Community Donation Center, we pay the nonprofits.
-Over the past 10 years, we’ve paid more than $1.5 billion!
+Savers – There are 5 Savers thrift stores in the Twin Cities area.
+Every time you donate reusable clothing and household items either to nonprofits or directly to Savers at one of their stores via a Community Donation Center, they pay the nonprofits.
+Sign up for their free rewards program.
 (Donate and receive a coupon for 20-30% off your next purchase.)

 Goodwill – There are over 30 Goodwill stores in the Twin Cities and surrounding areas.
 Goodwill uses your donated goods to support programs that help prepare people for work.

-PRISM Shop for Change Thrift Shop – JUST REOPENED AT THEIR NEW LOCATION: 1220 Zane Ave N, Golden Valley, MN 55422.
+PRISM Shop for Change Thrift Shop – 1220 Zane Ave N, Golden Valley, MN 55422.
 At Shop for Change you’ll find high-quality, uniquely affordable items for the entire family: clothing and shoes of all sizes, accessories, and small housewares like glasses, dishes, frames, home décor, craft supplies, and seasonal items.
 100% of sales support their services.
 Every time you donate or shop you are helping to provide healthy food, proper clothing, and housing stability to the 5,500 people who seek PRISM’s help each year.